Students should be familiar with the following key terms and their definitions pertaining to the University of Michigan-Dearborn registration process.

 Useful tools for the registration process.

 Key Term Definitions

-Academic advising should be sought from the student’s School, College or Graduate Department Office prior to registration.
+Academic advising should be sought from the student’s college or graduate department office prior to registration.

 Students may elect a maximum of 18 credit hours in a given semester.
-Students should contact their school or college for policies and procedures regarding electing hours in excess of the maximum.
+Students should contact their college for policies and procedures regarding electing hours in excess of the maximum.

 Late Registration begins on the first day of classes.
 All late registrations will be processed at the Enrollment Services counter (1169 UC).
 For late registrations processed after the second week of classes for a full term and the first week of classes for a half term, a late registration fee is assessed to the student's account.

 Students are required to have appropriate instructor signatures for all courses that have filled.
 Engineering students should contact the Engineering Records Office for required signatures.
-Personal Enrichment and Prospective Degree students must obtain signatures from Academic Support and Outreach Services.
+Personal Enrichment and Prospective Degree students must obtain signatures from the Office of Student Success.